inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

 ### The Security Flaw

-I discovered the critical security flaw:

-- Even after a password reset, the refresh token remained valid indefinitely.
-- This meant attackers (or anyone with access to the token) could continue issuing new tokens without the user's ability to stop it.
+I discovered a flaw in this reset flow, even after a password reset, the refresh token remained valid indefinitely.
+This means that attackers (or anyone with access to the token) could continue issuing new tokens without the user's ability to revoke it.

 ## Reporting the Issue